online counseling etiquette

 Online Counseling Etiquette

-Consider the Setting
+Consider the setting

-Respect Your Own Privacy
+Respect You Own Privacy

 Have a Stable Internet Connection

-Be In a Well-Lit Area
+Be in a Well Lit Area

 Consider Your Presentation